stardog-union/stardog-spring/stardog-spring/README.md

 This project is built with Gradle, and can be easily imported into SpringSource Tool Suite or any other Eclipse based IDE.

+Before beginning, make sure you have a Stardog release downloaded, and the `mavenInstall` script run.

 1. Clone the git repository
-2. Edit build.gradle to point to Stardog/lib folder, this is used for running the embedded server for testing
+2. Edit build.gradle to point to Stardog/lib folder, this is used for running the embedded server for testing, make sure you have a license installed and the Stardog server is stopped.
+Also the STARDOG_HOME environment must be set.
-3. Run gradle build
+3. Run `gradle build`
-4. Pick up the latest jar in build/libs, or alternatively run "gradle install" to install the built jar into your local M2 folder
+4. Run `gradle install` to install the new build into your `.m2/repository/...` M2 cache for use in the stardog-spring-batch build

 All tests should pass with a working Stardog download, including a license.
 Common issues can be seen with "gradle build --debug", where Stardog does exit on invalid licenses.
 When this happens, you will see a `buffer underflow` error that, where the JVM running the embedded Stardog has halted.
 The exit of the embedded server does cause the Gradle build to exit not so gracefully, so running with --debug for unexpected errors will show what happened.
 Likewise, you can take a look at the stardog.log file to see if a license error occured.
 If you do not wish to run Emma code coverage tool, remove it from the Gradle configuration